Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mr. Pongpan Kaewtatip, Vice President of TSRI, affirmed that Thailand has a lot of potential to transform itself from a global internal combustion engine automobile manufacturing base to an electric vehicle manufacturing hub thanks to its strong supply chain of auto parts.

-Meanwhile, Permanent Secretary of the Ministry of Industry of Thailand Nattapol Rangsitpol, as a member of the Board of Directors and Secretary of EVAT, said Thailand has a good chance to maintain its position as a global automotive manufacturing base due to its geographical location and many free trade agreements with other countries that ensure easy access to foreign markets.
+Meanwhile, Permanent Secretary of the Ministry of Industry of Thailand Nattapol Rangsitpol, as a member of the Board of Directors and Secretary of EVAT, said Thailand has a good chance to maintain its position as a global automotive manufacturing base due to its geographical location and numerous free trade agreements with other countries that ensure easy access to foreign markets.

 Mr. Nattapol further noted that Thailand's automotive industry has an extensive supply chain, with many supporting industries and skilled labor.